abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter08.md

 Q: What is the definition of wholesome?
 The word connotes for me the ’50s era of Ozzie and Harriet.

-A: I think I mentioned earlier today that the Pali word is kusala: wholesome, skillful, beneficial.
+A: I think I mentioned earlier today that the Pali word is *kusala*: wholesome, skillful, beneficial.
 Intrinsic to a kusala state, or the *kusala-citta*, the mind that is happy and at ease, is well-being, *sukha*.
 There is a sense of peace and stability, and then there is a